maggiben/rocko_decoy/website/content/learn/what-is-defi/index.md

 # Crypto Backed Loans in DeFi

-To bring this abstract idea into more concrete terms, let’s dive into one of the most popular DeFi applications: lending protocols.
+To bring this abstract idea into more concrete terms, let’s dive into one of the most popular DeFi applications: lending protocols using some of the best crypto lending platforms as case studies.

 ## Compound